List of informally named dinosaurs: Magulodon

 "Magulodon" is the name given to an as yet undescribed genus of dinosaur from the Early Cretaceous (Aptian to Albian stages, approximately 112 million years ago).
 It was a possible ornithischian, either an ornithopod or basal ceratopsian, which was discovered in the Arundel Formation of Maryland, United States.
 The type species, "Magulodon muirkirkensis", was coined by Kranz in 1996.
 It is a tooth taxon, based solely on a single tooth.
 Since it has not been formally described, it is also a nomen nudum.
 It was considered to be an indeterminate specimen in a paper which cited the intended type specimen but avoided using the name to prevent taxonomic clutter.

+Maltaceratops

+"Maltaceratops" is the informal name given to an as yet undescribed genus of centrosaurine ceratopsian from the Late Cretaceous (Campanian-aged) Judith River Formation of Montana.
+The proposed type species is "M. hammondorum", and the proposed holotype is a possible skull.
+It had been previously nicknamed the "Malta new taxon".

 Mangahouanga

 "Mangahouanga" (named after the stream of the same name), or the "Joan Wiffen's theropod" is an informal name given to the theropod discovered in the Tahora Formation, New Zealand by Joan Wiffen, who considered it to be a possible megalosaurid in 1975.
 The vertebra was described by Molnar 1981, and it was ruled as an indeterminate theropod in 2010 by Agnolin et al. The name "Mangahouanga" was coined by Molina-Pérez & Larramendi (2016) and no species name was given.
 They estimated it to reach up to 3.5 m long and weigh up to 130 kg and is represented by of a single vertebra.